evn-ndy/axiomediting/contact.md

 ## Payment terms

 Payment details are provided upon acceptance of the quotation.
+For larger or long-term projects, an initial deposit may be required prior to the commencement of work.

 ### Accepted methods
 - Bank transfer (SEPA)